Improved Robustness and Hyperparameter Selection in the Dense Associative Memory: Modification and Consistency with Original

-Equation \ref{Eqn:ModernHopfieldLearningOriginal} defines a loss function over which a gradient descent is applied to update the memory vectors \(\xi\).
-To show this gradient descent is unchanged by moving the scaling factor \(\beta\) inside the the interaction function evaluations, we focus on the ``predicted'' neuron value \(C_{a, i}\) and show the following equality:

-Starting with the original ``predicted'' neuron value \(C_{a, i}\) from Equation \ref{Eqn:ModernHopfieldLearningOriginal}, we apply the same algebra as in Theorem \ref{Theorem:UpdateRuleTheorem} to take the scaling factor \(\beta^\prime\) inside.
-Note this also requires the homogeneity of the interaction function, and may scale the scaling factor \(\beta\), but will ensure the argument to the \(\tanh\) function remains the same.
-Since the argument to the \(\tanh\) function has not changed, the learning behavior is identical.
+\begin{proof} Equation \ref{Eqn:ModernHopfieldLearningOriginal} defines a loss function over which a gradient descent is applied to update the memory vectors \(\zeta\).
+To show this gradient descent is unchanged by moving the scaling factor \(\beta\) inside the interaction function evaluations, we focus on the predicted neuron value in Equation \ref{Eqn:ModernHopfieldLearningOriginal} and apply the same algebra as in Theorem \ref{Theorem:UpdateRuleTheorem} to take the scaling factor \(\beta^\prime\) inside the interaction function.
+Note that this also requires the homogeneity of the interaction function, and may alter the value the scaling factor \(\beta\), but will ensure the argument to the \(\tanh\) (and hence the gradient) remains the same.
+The exact gradient expression is eschewed here but remains unchanged from the original. \end{proof} Therefore, our modified learning rule has the form: